AkashBalani/ultimate_git/MarkdownFiles/Branching/WorkingBranches.md

 git switch bugfix
 # Switchs the current working directory to track 'bugfix' branch/pointer.

+git switch -C bugfix/login-form
+# Creates a new branch bugfix/login-form and switchs to it.

 git branch -m bugfix bugfix/signup-form
 # Changes the branch name from bugfix to bugfix/signup-form
 ```